percona/pmm/source/qan-filtering.rst

-	The query abstract is the portion of the query fingerprint which contains the type of the query, such as *SELECT* or *FIND*, and the attributes from the projection (a set of requested columns in case of |mysql| database, for example).
+	The query abstract is the portion of the query fingerprint which contains the type of the query, such as *SELECT* or *FIND*, and the attributes from the projection (a set of requested columns in case of MySQL database, for example).

 	When you apply a filter, the query summary table changes to display only the queries which match your criterion.
 Note that the TOTAL row which runs above the